 In addition to supporting women and girls with sexual reproductive health management, adolescent girls in refugee camps are part of Plan International youth groups taking action against sexual and gender-based violence, using sports and entertainment to bring together the refugee and host community and raise awareness.

-Plan International is working to support delivery of the Sustainable Development Goals for development to advance the lives for children and their communities.
-While there is no specific goal or indicator related to menstrual hygiene management, menstruation matters* to several of the Sustainable Development Goals and their targets, including achieving good health and well-being, ensuring universal access to sexual and reproductive health and reproductive rights and access to adequate and equitable sanitation and hygiene for all, especially women and girls in vulnerable situations.
+Plan International is working to support delivery of the Global Goals to advance the lives for children and their communities.
+While there is no specific goal or indicator related to menstrual hygiene management, menstruation matters to several of the Global Goals and their targets, including achieving good health and well-being, ensuring universal access to sexual and reproductive health and reproductive rights and access to adequate and equitable sanitation and hygiene for all, especially women and girls in vulnerable situations.